Neurogenic Bladder in Children

 Self-Catheterization

-Also known as intermittent catheterization, this treatment offers a solution for challenges with urination.
+Also known as intermittent catheterization, this treatment offers a solution for children who cannot empty their bladder well.
 A pediatric urologist will teach you and your child to insert a thin, plastic tube called a catheter through the urethra and into the bladder.
 The catheter allows them to empty their bladder in regular intervals.
 For some children, a permanent catheter may be needed as a long-term solution.

 Medication